vanHeemstraSystems/building-intelligent-cloud-applications/300/300/200/600/400/README.md

 1. Choose the Azure icon in the Activity bar, then in the **Workspace** area, select your project folder and select the **Deploy...** button.

-**Note**: When working from GitPod, your project won't show in the Workspace area.
-As a work-around you can just click the Azure Function icon (lighting) which will provide you with the option to ```Deploy to function App```.
-It will give you a dropdown list to select your folder to deploy, which includes the root directory of your GitPod workspace.
-Choose that one to start the deployment.
+**Note**: When working from GitPod, and no Function Project shows in the Workspace area, you most likely did not create a Function Project yet.
+Go back to previous instructions and create a Function Project first.
+It will then show in your Workspace.

 2. Select **Deploy to Function App...**, choose the function app you just created, and select **Deploy**.